 The major laws and regulations governing the employment relationship, including wage and hour requirements, working and safety conditions, social insurance, housing funds and other welfare.
 The PRC Labor Law which became effective on January 1, 1995 and amended on August 27, 2009, and December 29, 2018, the Labor Contract Law of the People's Republic of China, which became effective on January 1, 2008, and was later revised on December 28, 2012, its Implementing Regulation and the amendment thereunder, which became effective on September 18, 2008 and July 1, 2013, respectively, permit workers in both state-owned and private enterprises in the PRC to bargain collectively.
 The PRC Labor Law and the PRC Labor Contract Law provide for collective contracts to be developed through collaboration between the labor unions (or worker representatives in the absence of a union) and management that specify such matters as working conditions, wage scales, and hours of work.
 The PRC Labor Contract Law and its Implementing Regulation impose certain requirements with respect to human resources management, including, among other things, signing labor contracts with employees, terminating labor contracts, paying remuneration and compensation and making social insurance contributions.
-In addition, the PRC Labor Contract Law has enhanced rights for the nation's workers, including permitting open-ended labor contracts and severance payments.
-It requires employees to provide written contracts to their workers, restricts the use of temporary labor and makes it harder for employees to lay off employees.
-It also requires that employees with fixed-term contract is renewed twice or the employee has worked for the employeer for a consecutive ten-year period.
+In addition, the PRC Labor Contract Law requires employers to provide remuneration packages that meet the relevant local minimum standards.
+The PRC Labor Contract Law has enhanced rights for the nation's workers, including permitting open-ended labor contracts and severance payments.
+It requires employees to provide written contracts to their workers, restricts the use of temporary labor and makes it harder for employers to lay off employees.
+It also requires that employees with fixed-term contracts be entitled to an indefinite-term contract after a fixed-term contract is renewed twice or the employee has worked for the employer for a consecutive ten-year period.
 According to the Interim Provisions on Labor Dispatching, which came into effect on